- Best sports cars

 If you want a car that can do a good impression of a sports car while immersing you in cosseting luxury, look no further than the Bentley Continental GT, a car that’s custom-built to crush continents.

-Inside, it feels like an old country house – there’s so much leather and wood in there – and there’s also enough room for four adults to get comfortable.
+Inside, it feels like an old country house – there’s so much leather and wood in there – but with some clever modern tech.
+There’s also just enough room for four adults to get comfortable.
 Factor in a large boot and this is a car that you could happily tour thousands of miles in.

 A budget of £75,000 will get you a last generation V8 car that's about 6 years old.
 If you're looking to buy an almost new, current model Continental GT, then prices start at about £120,000.